ivuorinen/starred/README.md

 - [getantidote/use-omz](https://github.com/getantidote/use-omz) - A plugin to make using Oh-My-Zsh with antidote seamless
 - [getsentry/self-hosted](https://github.com/getsentry/self-hosted) - Sentry, feature-complete and packaged up for low-volume deployments and proofs-of-concept
 - [gigamonkey/monorepoize](https://github.com/gigamonkey/monorepoize) - Bash scripts for creating a monorepo out of smaller repos.
+- [githubnext/monaspace](https://github.com/githubnext/monaspace) - An innovative superfamily of fonts for code
 - [go-nv/goenv](https://github.com/go-nv/goenv) - :blue_car: Like pyenv and rbenv, but for Go.
 - [guarinogabriel/Mac-CLI](https://github.com/guarinogabriel/Mac-CLI) -  macOS command line tool for developers – The ultimate tool to manage your Mac.
 It provides a huge set of command line commands that automatize the usage of your Mac.
 - [halostatue-archive/fish-docker](https://github.com/halostatue-archive/fish-docker) - Docker and Docker Compose completions for the Fish Shell